touchlab/SKIE/README.md

 You can find the most recent version of each plugin by looking at the tags in the corresponding repository.
 (The Maven repository does not have a browser at the time of writing.)

-Note that `co.touchlab.swiftkt` is only necessary in the final module that builds the Kotlin framework.
+Note that `co.touchlab.swiftlink` is only necessary in the final module that builds the Kotlin framework.
 Including it in other modules has no effect.
 `co.touchlab.swiftgen` depends on `co.touchlab.swiftpack` so you always need to include both if you want to use SwiftGen.
 However, you do not have to include them if you do not want to use SwiftGen in the given module.

 The Swift/Xcode side does not require any configuration changes.